 Social Media Management Software

 In the early days of social media, just a few platforms would publish content directly to social media channels.
 Since then, there has been an all-out convergence due to mergers/acquisitions and general technology innovation.
 For small businesses, social media platforms like Hootsuite, Sprout Social, and Hubspot Marketing Hub benefit from being early to market and having a solid foothold in the space.
 A few others worth looking into are Buffer, Agorapulse, and Later.
-Each of these social technology platforms have varying degrees of differentiation.
+Each of these social technology platforms has varying degrees of differentiation.

 - Governance: the ability to create workflows and approval processes for posting and responding to content, password protection, etc.